mkshah5/mkshah5.github.io/_pages/about.md

 Some things about me...
 ======
-My name is Milan Shah and I am currently a Ph.D. student at North Carolina State University under the direction of  ([Dr. Michela Becchi](https://mbecchi.wordpress.ncsu.edu/)).
+My name is Milan Shah and I am currently a Ph.D. student at North Carolina State University under the direction of  [Dr. Michela Becchi](https://mbecchi.wordpress.ncsu.edu/).
 In addition to my work at NCSU, I have been working with Argonne National Laboratory under the supervision of [Dr. Franck Cappello](https://www.anl.gov/profile/franck-cappello), [Dr. Sheng Di](https://www.anl.gov/profile/sheng-di), and [Dr. Xiaodong Yu](https://xiaodong-yu.github.io/).
 My research interests lie at the intersection of hardware acceleration, AI/ML, compression, and high performance computing.
 Everything from writing CUDA code to running large-scale simulations to exploring novel AI techniques excite me, so if any of these topics excite you, please reach out!

 Specific topics I deal with...
 =====